-These are just some of the many different issues to address in LGBT estate planning.
+These are just some of the many different issues to address in LGBTQ estate planning.
 While the legalization of gay marriage has made it easier to provide for your partner after you are gone and to get protections at the end of your life, you still need to address many important issues to achieve a secure future.

-At the Law Offices of Kobrick & Moccia, we help married, coupled, and single LGBT individuals.
+At the Law Offices of Kobrick & Moccia, we help married, coupled, and single LGBTQ individuals.
 We will carefully discuss your family and financial situation and your concerns about the future and we will provide you with the comprehensive legal tools that you need to protect yourself and your loved ones no matter what life brings.
-Give us a call today at 800-295-1917 or contact us online to speak with an LGBT planning lawyer serving the Long Island Counties of Nassau and Suffolk and the County of Westchester.
+Give us a call today at 800-295-1917 or contact us online to speak with an LGBTQ planning lawyer serving the Long Island Counties of Nassau and Suffolk and the County of Westchester.